 03-2024: Pole balancing on the fingertip: Model-motivated machine learning forecasting of falls accepted to Frontier in Physiology

-03-2024: The Impact of Synthetic Data on Fall Detection Application accepted to AIM 2024 Conference at Utah
+03-2024: The Impact of Synthetic Data on Fall Detection Application accepted to AIME 2024 Conference at Utah

 03-2024: An Empirical Study on AI-Powered Edge Computing Architectures for Real-Time IoT Applications accepted to COMPSAC 2024

-05:2024: SmartFallMM: An inter-generational multimodal Human Activity Dataset for Cross-Modal submitted to CIKM 2024
+05:2024: SmartFallMM: An inter-generational multimodal Human Activity Dataset for Cross-Modal Learning submitted to IEEE perComp 2024

-07-2024: Dr. Ngu will be presenting AI-Powered Edge Computing Architecture at COMPSAC Conference in Japan
+07-2024: Dr. Ngu presented AI-Powered Edge Computing Architecture at COMPSAC Conference in Japan in July 2024

-08-2024: Dr. Ngu will present Fall Detection Technologies to over 300 attendees at the Aging in Texas Conference in Austin
+08-2024: Dr. Ngu presented Fall Detection Technologies at the Aging in Texas Conference in Austin in August 2024

 09-2021: Dataset for Fall Detection is avaliable here.